This Roasted Squash with a Thai Squash Curry Filling is a delicious vegetarian squash curry. A wonderfully flavourful, vegetable rich meal.

-The Carnival squash is such a wonderful-looking Fall squash with its bold colours (like the trees) and, like all squash, packed full of nutritious goodness, making it a perfect candidate for meatless Monday.
+The wide variety of squash is one of the best things about Fall, with its bold colours (like the trees) and, like all squash, packed full of nutritious goodness, making it a perfect candidate for meatless Monday.

 Once the squash was out of the oven and cooling, I re-heated the sauce and stirred in the spinach, cooking just until wilted.
 Spoon in to your roasted squash bowls and enjoy!